perfecto25/poni/README.md

 ---

-## Sync the same source file or directory to multiple remote endpoints
+## Syncing same source_path to multiple remote_paths

-To sync the same source file or directory to multiple destinations, use the "multiple" key word,
+if same source_path is configured for multiple remote_paths, then Poni will use the "interval" value of the last config for that source_path, ie

 ```
 sync:

-  # sync Shared configs in /opt/share/configs/* to multiple targets using 'multiple' key name

-  /opt/shared/configs/:

-    multiple: # this is a special keyword telling Poni to sync same source files to multiple destinations

-      Sync to Joe: # here we will sync source path of /opt/shared/configs to remote Mac desktop of user Joe.
-This name can be anything you want.
-        remote_host: joe-mac
+  "sync to web1 - JOE":
+    source_path: /my/local/file
-        remote_path: /Users/joe/configs/
+    remote_path: /home/joe/
-        remote_user: joe
-        priv_key: /root/.ssh/id_ed25519 # Here, the source host's root user's pub key is in remote host's Joe's authorized_keys file
-        recurse: true
-        rsync opts: zvjP

-      Sync to Linda: # here we will sync source path of /opt/shared/configs to remote Mac desktop of user Linda
-        remote_host: linda-mac
+    remote_host: web1
+    interval: 30

+  "sync to web1 - MARY":
+    source_path: /my/local/file
-        remote_path: /Users/linda/configs/
+    remote_path: /home/mary
-        remote_user: linda
-        priv_key: /home/linda/.ssh/id_ed25519 # Here, the source host's Linda pub key is in remote host's (Mac) Linda's authorized_keys file
-        ## all other settings will come from Defaults, ie "recurse" will be set to default "false"

-      Sync to Default target: [] # here we will sync source path of /opt/shared/configs to default target of nycweb1 (see Default section above)
+    remote_host: web1
+    interval: 5

+here the overall sync interval for both remote paths will be 5 seconds
 ```

+---

+## Poni process explained

+upon startup Poni reads a user-provided config YAML file as demonstrated above

+it parses each Sync block and creates an Inotify Watcher which alerts the main thread if a file or directory for each source_path was modified.

+After creating a Watcher, Poni will create a background Scheduler which runs every X seconds interval (default is 10 seconds) and checks if there were any change events coming from Watcher

+if a change is detected, Scheduler will rsync the changes to the desginated remote host and path.

 Poni will only sync from source to remote target on NEW or MODIFY events.
-It does not detele anything on the remote endpoint when you delete a file or directory on your source (local instance running the Poni service)
+It does not delete anything on the remote endpoint when you delete a file or directory on your source (local instance running the Poni service).

+If you're looking for a Mirror-type solution that keeps both partners in exactly same state, try https://syncthing.net/

 ---

-## Poni Service
+## Poni SystemD Service

 Make sure the user you specify in the systemd service script is able to access the SSH private key path, otherwise the sync wont work.